 A safe space is where girls feel they can be themselves, without explanation or judgment.
-As a volunteer, you create an environment that is just as important as the activities girls do; it's the key to developing the sort of group that girls want to be part of!
+As a volunteer, the environment you create is just as important as the activities girls do; it's the key to developing the sort of group that girls want to be part of!
 Cultivate a space where confidentiality is respected and girls can express their true selves.